gageracer/edithor/example/uiresult.md

 **Segment 46:** (467 characters)

 The door was unlocked.
 Inside, everything was frozen.
 My furniture, my things, exactly as I'd left them when I'd become trapped.
 Except for one new thing.
 A photograph on the coffee table.
 Me, standing in the doorway right now, looking at a photograph.
 I picked it up.
 On the back, handwriting I recognized as my own: "The loop is broken.
 But the apartment still remembers.
-Don't come back."
+Don't come back.".
 I left and never returned.
 The building was demolished three months later.

 **Segment 47:** (436 characters)